weivision/miniselfsup/README.md

 # miniSelfSup
-This repository is an unofficial implementation of recent state-of-the-art SSL methods.
+This repository is an unofficial Pytorch implementation of recent state-of-the-art SSL methods.

 ## Installation